anshita195/aws-cloud-anomaly-detection-lstm-autoencoder/README.md

 2.  **False Positives:** Triggering alerts for normal, high-load spikes (Alert Fatigue).

 **The Solution:**
-DeepGuard utilizes an **Unsupervised LSTM Autoencoder** to learn the complex, temporal "normal" behavior of EC2 instances.
+We use an **Unsupervised LSTM Autoencoder** to learn the complex, temporal "normal" behavior of EC2 instances.
 It flags anomalies based on **reconstruction error**—if the model cannot reconstruct the input sequence, the behavior is anomalous.

 ## 2. Architecture
 * **Model:** PyTorch LSTM Autoencoder (Encoder-Decoder architecture).